 Function Soft key SQL EXECUTE Program a Select command.
 SQL EXECUTE SQL BIND Bind a Q parameter to a table column.
-SQL BIND SQL FETCH Read table rows from the result set and save them in Q parameters.
+SQL SQL FETCH Read table rows from the result set and save them in Q parameters.
 SQL FETCH SQL UPDATE Save data from the Q parameters in an existing table row in the result set.
 SQL UPDATE SQL INSERT Save data from the Q parameters in a new table row in the result set.
 SQL INSERT SQL COMMIT Transfer table rows from the result set into the table and conclude the transaction.
-SQL SQL ROLLBACK If INDEX is not programmed: Discard any SQL ROLLBACK
+SQL COMMIT SQL ROLLBACK SQL ROLLBACK